elysiajs/documentation/docs/quick-start.md

 ---

 # Quick Start
-Elysia is a library built for Bun.
+Elysia is a library built for Bun, a fast JavaScript runtime.

-Bun is all you need to get started.
+To get started, make sure you have Bun installed.
 ```bash
 curl https://bun.sh/install | bash
 ```